 Our objective is to maintain and improve the purchasing power of all pensions from Civil Service and related schemes.

-For those of you who pay their membership annually your membership sub of £15 is now due (apart from those that have only joined in the past few months where your membership extends to the end of 2018).
+For those of you who pay their membership annually your membership sub of £15 is now due (apart from those that have only joined in the last few months of 2017 where your membership extends to the end of 2018).

 Unfortunately we are unable to set up direct debits but we can accept payment by "Standing Order".
 In that case please contact our Membership Secretary Alastair Hunter directly on 028-90424970 or

 The Branch AGM was held on Wednesday 18th April 2018 at 2:30pm in the Grosvenor Business Centre, Glengall Street, Belfast.
 Keynote address was given by Dr Gemma Carney QUB on the theme “Brexit and older people”.
 In addition Mike Lawler from CSPA Head Office reported on the campaigning activities of CSPA nationally of interest to Northern Ireland members.